mhavey/marklogic/uml2es/examples/hr/README.md

 We have two Excel mapping spec documents in data/mapping folder.
 One has mapping instructions for Global, the other has mapping instructions for ACME.
 We'll make use of these when generating the harmonization code.
 For now, load them into MarkLogic.
 Run the following:

-gradle -b uml2es4dhf.gradle -Pdiscover=true -PspecName=acme-mapping uLoadMappingSpec
+gradle -b uml2es4dhf4.gradle -Pdiscover=true -PspecFile=data/mapping/acme-mapping.xlsx uLoadMappingSpec

-gradle -b uml2es4dhf.gradle -Pdiscover=true -PspecName=global-mapping uLoadMappingSpec
+gradle -b uml2es4dhf4.gradle -Pdiscover=true -PspecName=data/mapping/global-mapping.xlsx uLoadMappingSpec

 Confirm:
 - Final DB (xmi2es-examples-hr-FINAL) includes the following documents